cameraui/sdk/go/docs/api/sensor.md

 ClassifierSensor reports classification results from image analysis.

 Plugin authors call ReportDetections to push classification results.
-The \`detected\` flag and \`labels\` are auto\-derived from the detection list.
+The detected flag and labels are auto\-derived from the detection list.

 	type ClassifierSensor struct{ BaseSensor }

 <a name="NewClassifierSensor"></a>
 ### func NewClassifierSensor

-	func NewClassifierSensor(name string) *ClassifierSensor
+	func NewClassifierSensor(name string, opts ...SensorOption) *ClassifierSensor

+NewClassifierSensor creates a classifier sensor with the given name and options.

 <a name="ClassifierSensor.ClearDetections"></a>
 ### func \(\*ClassifierSensor\) ClearDetections